Nobelium: Discovery

-The discovery of element 102 was a complicated process and was claimed by groups from Sweden, the United States, and the Soviet Union.
+The discovery of element 102 was a complicated process and was claimed by groups from Sweden, the United Kingdom, the United States, and the Soviet Union.
 The first complete and incontrovertible report of its detection only came in 1966 from the Joint Institute of Nuclear Research at Dubna (then in the Soviet Union).

-The first announcement of the discovery of element 102 was announced by physicists at the Nobel Institute for Physics in Sweden in 1957.
-The team reported that they had bombarded a curium target with carbon-13 ions for twenty-five hours in half-hour intervals.
+The first announcement of the discovery of element 102 was announced by physicists from Argonne National Laboratory, Harwell Atomic Energy Research Establishment, and Nobel Institute for Physics in Sweden in 1957.
+The team reported that they had bombarded a curium target with carbon-13 ions in half-hour intervals for fifty times.
 Between bombardments, ion-exchange chemistry was performed on the target.
 Twelve out of the fifty bombardments contained samples emitting (8.5 ± 0.1) MeV alpha particles, which were in drops which eluted earlier than fermium (atomic number Z = 100) and californium (Z = 98).
-The half-life reported was 10 minutes and was assigned to either ^{251}102 or ^{253}102, although the possibility that the alpha particles observed were from a presumably short-lived mendelevium (Z = 101) isotope created from the electron capture of element 102 was not excluded.
+The half-life reported was 10 minutes and was assigned to either ^{251}No or ^{253}No, although the possibility that the alpha particles observed were from a presumably short-lived mendelevium (Z = 101) isotope created from the electron capture of element 102 was not excluded.
 The team proposed the name nobelium (No) for the new element, which was immediately approved by IUPAC, a decision which the Dubna group characterized in 1968 as being hasty.

 In 1958, scientists at the Lawrence Berkeley National Laboratory repeated the experiment.
 The Berkeley team, consisting of Albert Ghiorso, Glenn T. Seaborg, John R. Walton and Torbjørn Sikkeland, used the new heavy-ion linear accelerator (HILAC) to bombard a curium target (95% ^{244}Cm and 5% ^{246}Cm) with ^{13}C and ^{12}C ions.
-They were unable to confirm the 8.5 MeV activity claimed by the Swedes but were instead able to detect decays from fermium-250, supposedly the daughter of ^{254}102 (produced from the curium-246), which had an apparent half-life of ~3 s.
+They were unable to confirm the 8.5 MeV activity claimed by the Swedes but were instead able to detect decays from ^{250}Fm, supposedly the daughter of ^{254}No (produced from the ^{246}Cm), which had an apparent half-life of ~3 s.
 Probably this assignment was also wrong, as later 1963 Dubna work showed that the half-life of ^{254}No is significantly longer (about 50 s).
 It is more likely that the observed alpha decays did not come from element 102, but rather from ^{250m}Fm.